bsawyer/web-layers/README.md

 #### `Proxy`

-A writable property that is only assigned on the top host layer.
+A writable property that is only assigned in the root host layer.
 The proxy is a URL string that is used to construct the layers source iframe `src` attribute only when the current `window.location.origin` does not match the layers src origin.
 To get an instance of it, use the `window.webLayerProxy` property.

 #### `TemplateRegistry`